TITLES AND

 "The Horse Show" (02/15/59):

 Timmy, disappointed that there are no contests in the county fair a small boy can participate in, enters his burro Lucky in a farm horse event.
+But will stubborn Lucky obey commands in the ring?
+Mr. Tumulty: Ralph Dumke.

-• Trivia: Paul enters his corn and Ruth her preserves (crabapple jelly, strawberry jam, and orange marmalade) in the various competitions and Uncle Petrie is in the whittling contest.
+• Trivia: Paul enters his hybrid corn and Ruth her preserves (crabapple jelly, strawberry jam, and orange marmalade) in the various competitions and Uncle Petrie is in the whittling contest.
 Paul and Ruth both win prizes, but Uncle Petrie carves his thumb rather than wood!

 "The Cat Who Came to Dinner" (02/22/59):